When your furnace won’t start, doing your own furnace repair in Brookfield, Connecticut, can feel overwhelming.

 Use our easy guide below to get to work on troubleshooting your furnace.
 Most of these steps don’t require mechanical know-how.

 Furnace Repair Checklist

-If you utilize a smart thermostat—for example one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
-Check the manufacturer’s website for support.
-If you still can’t get your Wi-Fi thermostat to operate, reach us at 203-357-5913 for heating and cooling service.
+If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
+Refer to the manufacturer’s website for help.
+If you still can’t get your Wi-Fi thermostat to work, call us at 203-357-5913 for heating and cooling service.

-- Moving one hand, quickly flip the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” don't try to reset it and contact an expert from Central Air LLC at 203-357-5913 immediately.
+Using one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Central Air LLC at 203-357-5913 right away.

 3. Replace the Air Filter